dappdavid/project03/src/main/resources/solution.md

-## List of potential Optimizations
+## List of potential optimizations

 ### getNumberOfActiveMembers
 - Avoid using the unnecessary try-catch block for flow control.